International-Data-Spaces-Association/idsa/graduation_scheme/Sandbox_Reviews/Sandbox_Review_Template.md

 ## Adoption

-What do you know about adoption, and how has this changed since your last re-view / since you joined Sandbox?
+What do you know about adoption, and how has this changed since your last review / since you joined Sandbox?
 If you can list companies that are end users of your project, please do so.
-(Feel free to link to an existing ADOPTERS file if appro-priate.)
+(Feel free to link to an existing ADOPTERS file if appropriate.)

 ## General performance